 5 Conclusion

 This paper utilizes the structure equation modeling (SEM) with CFA approach estimate the impacts of unobservable attributes on capital structure.
 The main contribution of this paper is the comprehensive confirmation on theories in corporate finance.
-First, we use the sample period from 2001 to 2012 to test whether the influences of important factors related to accounting information, macroeconomic and manager characters on capital structure consistent with the literature theories.
+First, we use the sample period from 2001 to 2012 to test whether the influences of important factors related to accounting information, macroeconomic and manager characters on capital structure are consistent with the literature theories.
 Then, we investigate the joint determinants of capital structure and stock rates of returns where we add two attributes, value and liquidity, to stock returns.

-Our empirical work only shows “Profitability” and “Volatility & Financial Rating” are significant attributes on the decision of capital structure.
+Our empirical work shows only “Profitability” and “Volatility & Financial Rating” are significant attributes on the decision of capital structure.
 However, all attributes become significant determinants of capital structure and stock returns in either market- or book- value basis.
 The evidence shows that the interaction of a firm’s leverage and its stock price should be necessarily considered in capital structure research.
 Besides the proof of trade-off between financial distress and agency costs in previous theories, our results confirm the endogenous supply relationship between public and private debts.
 Moreover, the interrelation between leverage ratios and stock returns verifies the signal theory under the assumption of asymmetric information between managers and investors.
-Only significantly negative influence of stock returns on market-value based leverage ratios supports Welch’s (2004) statement.
-That is, although stock price is of importance in dynamic capital structure, a firm would not readjust its capital structure to response the changes in stock prices.
+Only significantly negative influences of stock returns on market-value based leverage ratios supports Welch’s (2004) statement.
+That is, although stock price is of importance in dynamic capital structure, a firm would not readjust its capital structure in response to the changes in stock prices.

 In sum, our results show the advantage of setting latent attributes for clarification and confirmation of theories in capital structure.
-Therefore, we would suggest using structural equation modeling (SEM) with confirmatory factor analysis (CFA) to capture the appropriate factors of firms’ leverage decisions.
+Therefore, we would suggest using the structural equation modeling (SEM) with confirmatory factor analysis (CFA) to capture the appropriate factors of firms’ leverage decisions.

-In future research, the personal taxes (Lin and Flannery, 2013) and the differences in beliefs between the manager and outside investors (Yang, 2013) can be taken account into investigation of joint determinants of capital structure and stock return if the related information is available.
+In future research, the personal taxes (Lin and Flannery, 2013) and the differences in beliefs between the manager and outside investors (Yang, 2013) can be taken into account in the investigation of joint determinants of capital structure and stock return if the related information is available.